Cabiria: First episode

-Batto and his young daughter, Cabiria, live in a lavish estate in the shadow of Mount Etna, at Catana, on the island of Sicily.
+Batto and his young daughter, Cabiria, live in a lavish estate in the shadow of Mount Etna, at Catania, on the island of Sicily.
 Cabiria plays with dolls with her nurse, Croessa.
 When the volcanic Etna erupts violently, Batto prays to the god Pluto for deliverance but receives only a brief respite before his home and gardens are destroyed.
 While attempting to escape, servants discover a secret stairway leading underground.
 Taking advantage of the chaos and plundering Batto's hidden underground treasure, the servants, along with Croessa and Cabiria, flee to the countryside.
 Batto and his wife mourn the loss of Cabiria, as they believe her to be buried beneath the rubble.

 Second episode

 The fugitive servants divide up the treasure (Croessa gets a ring) and make for the sea but soon run afoul of Phoenician pirates who take Croessa and Cabiria to Carthage, where the little girl is sold to Karthalo, the High Priest.
 He intends to sacrifice her to the great god Moloch.
 Also in Carthage are two Roman spies: Fulvius Axilla, a Roman patrician, and Maciste, his huge, muscular slave.
 The innkeeper, Bodastoret, welcomes Fulvius and Maciste to his Inn of the Striped Monkey.
 Croessa tries to prevent the sacrifice of Cabiria by pretending that the child is ill, but Croessa is whipped for her deception.
 Later, she chances upon Fulvius and Maciste.
 Recognizing them as fellow countrymen, she implores them to assist her.

 The entrance to the huge Temple of Moloch is a gigantic three-eyed head, with the mouth as portal.
 One hundred young children are to perish as offerings.
 Inside the temple are frenzied devotees, and the colossal seated statue of the winged god Moloch is a hollow bronze furnace.
 The great chest opens for each victim, and when a youngster is slid into the inferno, the door closes and the open mouth belches flame.
 Croessa, Fulvius, and Maciste sneak into the temple, and the slave boldly snatches Cabiria away from the priest.
 Pursued by a frenzied mob, they make their way up to the roof, down the gargantuan façade, and back to the inn.
 However, Croessa pays a fatal price for the rescue.